 Feeding: Cory catfish are omnivores, and they can eat both plant and animal matter.
 Shrimp pellets, feeder tablets, algae rounds, tropical granules, and live foods are excellent choices for Cory cats.

 Breeding: Cory catfish are egg depositors.
 These catfish breed in groups, such as two males to one female.
 The breeding tank should have many live or fake plants.
-The keeper of Cory cats should cover bottom of the breeding tanks with sand or fine gravel.
+The keeper of Cory cats should cover the bottom of the breeding tanks with sand or fine gravel.

 Availability: Readily available where aquarium fish are sold.